malhotra1432/getir/README.md

   - Pass page and size as per data in db to enjoy pagination
 - `localhost:8080/api/v1/order/stats/prabhat@gmail.com`
   - To get customer's monthly stats
   - Please edit data (created_at field) in db with different months to see stats of more than one month
+- Note: No auth for now

 ## Commands
 - `./go clean build`   - To clean and build project